Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 ## Engine changes

 I will explain each engine change I had to make in UE5.6.1 for the Subnautica 2 modkit - what they are and how they work.
 Your results will vary depending on the engine version, but that is for you to figure out.
+I will visit each topic in detail:

+- Serialisation
+- Mounting game containers
+- Prioritise loading loose files over mounted containers
+- Enable premade asset registry
+- Enabling all cooked blueprint references
+- Allowing all cooked assets to be openable
+- Miscellaneous small changes
+- Loading cooked levels
+- Loading the compiled shaders
+- Cooked niagara asset viewer
+- Extra utilities

 At the time of writing (check the [`sn2-v.0.10.3-2`](https://github.com/Buckminsterfullerene02/UnrealEngine/commits/sn2-v0.10.3-2) tag), the cooked editor is very stable as I was able to make mods referencing all kinds of asset types and having a bunch of assets open, for over 3 hours, without the editor crashing once.

 Note that all modkit-related engine changes should be wrapped with WITH_EDITOR compiler guards so that the modkit changes don't exist in the game.
 While most of my engine changes are already doing this, one thing most changes are not taking into account is operability between a modkit editor and a source/non-modkit editor - as modders don't have access to the source editor so obviously there is no need to support anything but the modkit editor.

-### Serialization
+### Serialisation

 When a cooked package is created, its binary structure is dependant off the sizes and offsets of the reflected properties of native class schemas.
 In UE5+, cooked content is additionally cooked as "unversioned", meaning that it does not contain any information in its header about how to parse the package.
 This saves a lot of space across all assets and reduces access time in the game as it does not need to spend time looking up the data in the header to get info about parsing the package - now the game can just directly load in data using the offsets known to it from the types in the engine.